LevelChatLevelChatDocs

 The short version

-• License = a signed JWT that tells a self-hosted deployment what it is allowed to do (which features, how many concurrent rooms, what storage cap, when it expires).
-The license is tied to the deployment, not to a customer.
+• License = a cross-stack compact JWT that tells a self-hosted deployment what it is allowed to do (which features, how many concurrent rooms, what storage cap, when it expires).
+The license is verified by every runtime in the stack and is bound to the deployment fingerprint.

-• Subscription = the commercial relationship between a cloud customer and LevelChat.
-It tracks the plan, seats, invoices, and payment method.
-The subscription is tied to the customer org, not to a deployment.
+• Subscription = the commercial relationship between a customer and LevelChat — the plan, server count, invoices, and payment method.
+It is tied to the customer org and lives in the Studio Console's Billing page.

 Side-by-side